bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 ## Nesting functions

-It is possible to nest functions.
+It is possible to nest functions (use a function as an argument in a function).
 Although this is allowed in some cases, be aware that this becomes very complex easily.

 Example:

 ```
-=IF(AVERAGE(A1:A3)>5.5;SUM(B1:B3);"Insufficient")
+=IF(AVERAGE(B2:B5)<100;SUM(B2:B5);"Too many fish")
 ```

 ![array](./pics_08_data_analysis/fig14.png)